Clearcast Clearance. Why it’s necessary, and how we make it simple.

 What is Clearcast?

 Clearcast is the non-governmental organisation which vets all television commercials airing in the UK.
-It ensures advertisers’ TV campaigns comply with guidance relating to honesty, transparency, taste, decency, and public health criteria.
+Clearcast guidelines ensure ALL advertisers’ TV campaigns comply with rules relating to honesty, transparency, taste, decency, and public health criteria.
 All television commercials must pass through the Clearcast clearance process to receive approval to air on UK television.
 The procedure helps TV advertising remain the most trusted advertising medium, and of continued premium value to advertisers.

 Who funds Clearcast?

 Clearcast was formed in 2008 by six broadcasting organisations including ITV, Channel 4, and Sky.
 Television broadcasters collectively fund Clearcast’s operations to free themselves of the task of clearing each and every commercial submitted to them, and to ensure that all advertisers have to meet the same stringent requirements – maintaining television’s high quality benchmarks.
-When Clearcast has cleared a commercial, it can then air on any channel or VOD service operating within the UK.
+When a commercial has received final clearance, it can then air on any channel or VOD service operating within the UK.

 Is Clearcast part of the ASA?